-The interest rate risk in GRAWE RE results from changes in the market value of interest-bearing financial instruments caused by changes in the interest curve and has a share of 14.3% (2018: 18.5%) of the SCR market risk.
-In the interest rate risk of the standard formula, in addition to the interest sensitivity of the investments (asset side) also those of the liabilities (of the life liability side) are taken into consideration.
+The interest rate risk in GRAWE RE results from changes in the market value of interestbearing financial instruments caused by changes in the interest curve and has a share of 14.1% (2020: 16.5%) of the SCR market risk.
+The relevant risk-free interest rate curves used for the calculations of the solvency capital requirement for interest rate risk is as per 31 December 2021.
+In the interest rate risk of the standard formula, in addition to the interest sensitivity of the investments (asset side) also those of the liabilities are taken into consideration.

 Currency risk is the sensitivity of assets, liabilities and financial instruments with regard to changes in the amount or in the volatility of the exchange rates.
-Despite the currency-matched investment at GRAWE RE, the currency risk is only 9.0% (2018: 6.5%) of the SCR market risk.
+Despite the currency-matched investment at GRAWE RE, the currency risk is only 7.1% (2020: 6.8%) of the SCR market risk.